 - You always want to start the knot inserting your line through the eye of the hook to the back of the hook shank and end the snell with the line coming through the eye of the hook towards the front of the hook shank.

 - Hold the leader line on the back of the shank of the hook and from the eye of the hook working down the shank, wrap the line around the shank seven to eight times.

 - When you’ve wrapped the line on the shank seven to eight times insert the end of the leader line through the back of the eye of the hook towards the front.

-- Pull the loose end of leader line tight to snug the snell knot.
+- Pull the loose end of the leader line tight to snug the snell knot.

-- That’s all there is to tying a snell knot.
+- That’s all there is to tie a snell knot.

 Video: Tying a Snell Knot In Seconds (The Easy Way)